github/training.github.com/trainers/_posts/2012-01-01-brent-beer.md

 testimonial_author: Online Student
 ---

-Brent Beer is an experienced rubyist with a passion for teaching Git to people of both technical and non-technical backrounds.
+Brent Beer is an experienced Rubyist with a passion for teaching Git to people of both technical and non-technical backrounds.